 English to Speakers of Other Languages (ESOL)

 The Department of Middle-Secondary Education and Instructional Technology of the College of Education and the Department of Applied Linguistic and English as a Second Language of the College of Arts and Sciences offer graduate courses in bilingual/English as a second language to give teachers additional training to work with non-English-speaking or limited-English-speaking students at the early childhood, middle childhood, and secondary school levels.
-For more information go to the Middle Secondary and Instructional Technology program page.
+For more information go to the Middle and Secondary Education program page.

 Health Occupations Education/Trade and Industrial Education